BOARD OF DIRECTORS

 MARK McMANUS, COLE MARCUS, JD DAVIS & SCOTT ELROD [FAR RIGHT]

-SHARE TIPS WITH KIDS FOR FOUR LONG BEACH, CA ELEM SCHOOLS
+SHARE TIPS WITH KIDS FROM FOUR LONG BEACH, CA ELEM SCHOOLS

 Scott Horner, Chair